Alexandria Ocasio-Cortez: Tenure

 Taking office at age 29, Ocasio-Cortez is the youngest woman ever to serve in the United States Congress, and also the youngest member of the 116th Congress.

 When the 116th Congress convened on January 3, 2019, Ocasio-Cortez entered with no seniority but with a large social media presence.
 Axios credited her with "as much social media clout as her fellow freshman Democrats combined".
-Since June 2024, she has 13.1 million X (formerly Twitter) followers, up from 1.4 million in November 2018.
-As of January 2025, she has 8.4 million followers on Instagram and 1.8 million on Facebook.
-Ocasio-Cortez is also the most followed user on Bluesky, with 2 million followers as of March 2025.
+In December 2024, she became the first Bluesky user to reach one million followers.
 Her colleagues appointed her to teach them social media lessons upon her arrival in Congress.
 In July 2019, two lawsuits were filed against her for blocking Joey Salads and Dov Hikind on Twitter in light of the Second Circuit Court of Appeals ruling that it was a violation of the First Amendment for President Trump to block people on Twitter.
 On November 4, 2019, it was announced that the lawsuit had been settled; Ocasio-Cortez issued an apology.

 In a 2019 interview, Ocasio-Cortez said she had stopped using her private Facebook account and was minimizing her usage of all social media accounts and platforms, calling them a "public health risk".